This information includes frequently asked questions about having a blood transfusion.

 Does it hurt?

 It does not hurt to have a blood transfusion.
-The only pain you may experience is when the needle is inserted into your vein.
+The only pain you may feel is when the needle is inserted into your vein.
 This pain is brief.
 If you have a central venous catheter, the red blood cells or platelets may be given through it.
 This will not hurt.
-If you have a Mediport, it will be the same type of needle stick that you have for chemotherapy.Back to top
+If you have a Mediport®, it will be the same type of needle stick that you have for chemotherapy.Back to top

 How long does it take?